 I was Librarian and Director of the Resource Centre at Tantramar Regional High School in Sackville New Brunswick for eight years.
 During that time I introduced and taught the equivalent of a first-year university course in the History of Art.
 In 1979 I was invited by Mount Allison University to become Research Associate at the Centre for Canadian Studies, and Lecturer in Education, teaching courses in Social Studies Methodology and Audio-Visual Theory and Practice.
 For some years I had also taught courses in Art History in Amherst NS and Moncton NB for the Extension Department at the University.

 I returned to PEI in 1982 and until 1988 worked at the Heritage Foundation as Curator of Exhibits and Public Programmes.
 In 1989 I became self-employed as a Heritage Consultant and spent the next ten years working in museum planning, archaeological survey and historic building restoration.
-Along with my day work, from 1987-97, I was a Sessional Lecturer at the University of Prince Edward Island and during that time taught 40 credit semester courses in Art History in Charlottetown, Summerside and Montague.
-As well as teaching the usual survey courses in various periods of art, I designed and taught a course called The Art and Architecture of Prince Edward Island.
+Along with my day work, from 1987-97, I was a Sessional Lecturer at the University of Prince Edward Island and during that time taught 40 credit semester courses in Art History.

-In 2000 I retired to Belle River where I live, with my cats, in a late Victorian farmhouse, filled with the happy and inspiring accumulations of a lifetime.
-I enjoy gardening, giving public lectures and trying to complete a a number of projects on Island Heritage that have been “in the works” for years.
-For the past several years I have written articles for RED Magazine and produced substantial manuscripts about various aspects of Island architecture.
-Access to these as pdf files is available in the right sidebar of this blog.
+In 2000, in poor health, I retired to Belle River where I live, with my cats, in a late Victorian farmhouse, which I restored, and filled with the happy and inspiring accumulations of a lifetime.
+I planned and constructed an enclosed formal garden – a hortus conclusus – which, in my old age, has become too much for me to maintain, but whose geometry comforts me.
+I have enjoyed going out to give public lectures and trying to complete a number of manuscript projects on Island Heritage that have been “in the works” for years.
+For a number of years I have written about a dozen articles for RED Magazine and produced substantial manuscripts about various aspects of Island architecture.
+My most recent project – which I hope will bring me to the limits of my life – is this heritage blog where I recreate, with more substance and documentation, all the things I lectured about in the past fifty years.
+I also have a continuing passion for Island topography, and over the years have explored just about every Island road or track in my various beloved trucks.

-It is important for me to point out that I have always regarded myself as an amateur in the English tradition, that is, a person who, outside his profession, develops powerful interests in many subjects and observes and studies them intensely, sometimes writing about these enthusiasms.
-I love to share my passion for my heritage with others – the ultimate douceur de vivre.
+It is important for me to point out that I have always regarded myself as an amateur in the English tradition, a person who develops powerful interests in many subjects and observes and studies them intensely, sometimes writing about these enthusiasms.
+The ultimate sweetness of living is sharing my passions with others.